meteorhacks/meteor-async/README.md

 > Available in the Server Side only

 Meteor APIs are executed synchronously.
 Most of the NodeJS modules works asynchronously.
-So we need a way to bride the gap.
+So we need a way to bridge the gap.
 Async Utilities comes to rescue you.

 ### Async.runSync(function)